erfan-khadem/ssh-liberty-bridge/README.md

 python3 main.py --help
 ```

-Note that almost any variable specified by `.env` file can be overrided using the cli interface
+Note that almost any variable specified by `.env` file can be overridden using the cli interface
 of the generator or normal environmental variables.
 Also if the `.env` file is not in its usual
 location, you may provide it to your code using the `--env` flag.